ronguest/PyPortal-Alarm/README.md

 Changes needed:
 * PERIODICALLY MAKE COPIES OF PYPORTAL CONTENTS (write script)

-* Alarm doesn't stop when I touch the screen
+* Alarm doesn't stop when I touch the screen - touch doesn't seem to be registered
 * Convert to 12 hour display instead of 24
 * Implement code for long alarm sounds - see "alarm_class.py"
 * Automatically skip alarm on weekends and be sure it works